jc2820/filehasher/README.md

 ### Job operations
 Choose only one of these jobs per command.
 * `-e` Encrypt mode.
-Encrypts the file given to `-f` with the key provided to `-p` or uses default values.
+Encrypts the file given to `-f` with the key provided to `-k` or uses default values.
 * `-d` Decrypt Mode.
-Attempts to decrypt the file given to `-f` with the key given to `-p` or uses default values.
+Attempts to decrypt the file given to `-f` with the key given to `-k` or uses default values.
 * `-a` Add Mode.
 Currently takes encrypted files only.
 Decrypts the file, adds any string arguments given to the command each as a single new line then re-encrypts the file all with the key provided.

 ## Arguments / Add Mode
 In Add Mode any string argument given to the command after flags and flag arguments will be appended each as a new line to the decrypted file. e.g.

 myfile.txt (before)
 ```